 Link and auto-merge Google Drive docs for editing nirvana

-With DocsFlow, you place online Google Docs documents and spreadsheets as InDesign story contents, just like normal text or spreadsheet files.
+With DocsFlow, you place online Google Docs documents and (Pro version) spreadsheets as InDesign story contents, just like normal text or spreadsheet files.

 So you can format, layout, and make minor edits in InDesign, while you and others continue editing story content together in real time on Google Docs, without losing any work.

 Here’s a quick video run-through of DocsFlow’s basic capabilities (go full-screen for best effect.)